Health-RI/mapping_game/README.md

 - **Missing card** <br>
 <img src="cards/Missing_card.png" alt="Missing card" width=100 height=110 title="Missing card"> <br>
-This card represent the missing value card in the metadata schema.
-The participants can use this card if they cannot find the correct value for a property, to let them know of missing information that would in real life situation still need to be collected.
+This card represent the missing card in the metadata schema.
+The participants can use this card if they cannot find the correct value for a property, to mimic missing information that would in real life situation still need to be collected, or if there is no fitting property for a certain value, to mimic missing fields in the model that would still need to be modelled.

 ## Relationships Between Cards